javier-jimenez/smartthings/README.md

 # SmartThings - Ring Alarm Device & Smart-App

-> :mega: This is the `version 2 `of this application.
-If you are looking for the `version 1`, visit https://github.com/asishrs/smartthings-ringalarm
+> :mega: This is a fork of https://github.com/asishrs/smartthings adding support for sensors as "Things" that can be used in automation tasks.

 This repository contains device handler and smart-app for Ring Alarm integration with SmartThings.
 In order to use this, you need to deploy the API part as described [here](https://github.com/asishrs/smartthings-ringalarmv2 ).